Umami Pot

 Step 1

-Trim both ends of cucumbers, then lightly smash them using a rolling pin or the handle of a knife before tearing them into bite-sized pieces.
+Trim both ends of the cucumbers, then lightly smash them with a rolling pin or the flat side of a knife before tearing them into bite-sized pieces.

 tataki kyuri_instruction-2